anjenn/closetApp/thesis_rough_draft.md

   ### refactor the codes before inserting code snippets

   ## In conclusion
-  ### Ad the following to future work (and reflect on non-functional requirements part)
+  ### Add the following to future work (and reflect on non-functional requirements part)
   - More secure means of authentication
   - Provide possibilty to upload photos of any type
   - Internationalisation